sergei-p/League-Of-Legends-Mobile-App/README.md

 ## How to use
-In order to use the application, you must aquire an API key from the OpenWeather's website and add it on line 53 in MainActivity.java.
+In order to use the application, you must aquire an API key from Riot's Developer website https://developer.riotgames.com/ and add it on line 57 in MainActivity.java.

-`private static final String OPENWEATHER_APPID = " ";`
+`private String API_KEY = " ";`

 ---